macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db1.rst.txt

 In addition to *reading from* your SQL database, your Flask app might allow people to *write to* the database.
 In that case, you will probably want people to log in securely.
 Alternatively, you might set up a Python script that updates your database on a regular schedule (e.g., writing in new records from a monthly data dump).

 You might write a Python script to populate your database from the contents of a CSV file.
 This would be fairly simple if you only need to run it once.
 If you need to add records repeatedly (say, once per month) to an existing database, you might need to check whether you are *duplicating records that are already there.* If you need to check for existing records and update them, that’s more challenging.
+You can handle each of these tasks within Flask, using route functions.

 If people are *writing into* your database, you will want to give them a web form, or forms, for doing so.
 See `Flask: Web Forms <flask_forms.html>`_ if you need to create a web form in your Flask app.

 You will not necessarily need forms if your app only *reads from* the database, but it is possible you’ll want to allow people to search for content, or to choose content from a menu using a ``<select>`` element in a form that queries the database.
 Then a form or forms will be required.
+Again, you will handle these tasks within Flask, using route functions.

 Of course, you’ll be using templates and all the other aspects of Flask covered in previous chapters here.